Pradyumn-Garg/Codefolio/ReadMe.md

-# GitResume
+# Codefolio
-Coding portfolio generator for competitive coders who find it difficult to include their coding profiles in resume
+Coding portfolio generator for competitive coders who find it difficult to include their coding profiles in resume .

 ## How to Setup
 1) Install [Node js](https://nodejs.org/en/download/)

 2) Run ```npm i``` to install dependencies.

 ## Sample resume and portfolio